AndreasThinks/bedtime-reading/readme.md

 - Each emoji reaction saves the article with its specific tag (one tag per article)
 - Query articles by tag and date using the `/retrieve-articles` command
 - Custom confirmation messages for each emoji reaction
-- Configurable newsletter tags for including articles in the newsletter
+- Configurable newsletter tag for including articles in the newsletter
 - Automatic duplicate detection to prevent saving the same article twice
 - Configurable rate limiting
 - Secure handling of environment variables